Irreversible Damage: Marketing and distribution

 In April 2021, a petition was launched to have the Halifax Public Library system remove their two copies of the book from circulation.
 The library refused, citing intellectual freedom and stating that removal would constitute censorship.
 Following this, Halifax Pride announced it would no longer hold events at any Halifax library locations.

 In July 2021, the American Booksellers Association, a non-profit trade association that promotes independent bookstores, issued an apology for including the book in a monthly mailing, calling the decision to do so a "serious, violent incident" and characterizing the book as "anti-trans".
 This set off further controversy, with some arguing the association was now trying to censor the book, and others saying the apology was insufficient.

 Chase Strangio, an attorney for the American Civil Liberties Union (ACLU), tweeted that "stopping the circulation of this book and these ideas is 100% a hill I will die on."
 Strangio later deleted the tweet, saying he was not calling for a government ban but "to create the information climate for the market to be more supportive of trans self-determination".

+The book has been translated into multiple languages and foreign-language versions have been released in other countries such as Spain, France, Hungary and Israel where a speech by Shrier drew protesters.

+Backlashes against the book have led to termination of its publication in Japan.